The Importance of Your Neck and Throat

 Common Head and Neck Symptoms and Disorders

-General symptoms of head and neck disorders, alone or in combination, which should motivate you to schedule a consultation with an ear, nose and throat specialist typically include:
+General symptoms of head and neck disorders, alone or in combination, which should motivate you to schedule an assessment with an ear, nose and throat specialist typically include:

 Enlarged Tonsils/Tonsillitis